Application open January 15 – March 1

 The Foundation hosted a series of application workshops around the state.
 You can watch a recording of the webinar below.
 Please contact us if you have any questions.

 The above video is a recording of the 2018 application webinar.
 The 2018 IAA Presentation (pdf) may be useful if you were unable to attend an application workshop or would like to review the presentation.
 Additional information can be found in blog posts tagged “IAA”, this list of past awardees, and on the Rasmuson Foundation YouTube channel.
-“How to Write an Artist Statement: Explaining the Unexplainable” is a useful post (outside resource) for getting started on your statement.
-For more arts funding opportunities visit the New York Foundation for the Arts NYFA Source.
+“How to Write an Artist Statement: Explaining the Unexplainable” is a helpful outside resource for getting started on your statement.
+For more arts funding opportunities visit the New York Foundation for the Arts.

 How to Apply

-The application is available online or by request from January 15, 2018 until March 1, 2018 at 11:59 p.m.
+The application will be available online or by request from Jan.
+15, 2019, until March 1, 2019, at 11:59 p.m.
 To apply, follow the link on the top right corner of the page.
 For a paper application, call or email the Program Officer listed in the sidebar.
-A pdf of the guidelines is available here.
+A document explaining the guidelines is available here.
 Paper applications must be postmarked by March 1 or delivered to the office by 5 p.m.